sigau/easy_irods_commands/README.md

 The easicmd.py and gui_easicmd.py scripts require the icommand to be in your system's path.
 These scripts are compatible with Linux and Mac operating systems, provided the icommand is accessible through the system path.

 ## Upgraded Versions: api_easicmd.py and api_gui_easicmd.py
 The api_easicmd.py and api_gui_easicmd.py scripts represent updated versions that no longer rely on icommands.
 They are built upon the iRODS Python API, eliminating the necessity to adjust icommand clients when the server undergoes an iRODS version update.
 These upgraded scripts are compatible with Linux, Mac, and Windows operating systems.
-[Before running the script](#before-running-api_easicmdpy-or-api_gui_easicmdpy).
+[First time running the script](#first-time-running-api_easicmd.py-or-api_gui_easicmd.py).

 ## Dependancies

-- ~~Irods icommands (in your path + iinit already done at least once)~~ no longer necessary if you use the api version (neoeasicmd.py and neo_gui_easicmd.py)
+- ~~Irods icommands (in your path + iinit already done at least once)~~ no longer necessary if you use the api version (apieasicmd.py and api_gui_easicmd.py)
 - **python 3.7** or more for the f-string (the script can be rewritten for older version of python by replacing f-string by str.format()) and subprocess (capture_output)
 - [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) (the script install it the first time you run it if it's not already install)